Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 *Source:* Soroush Khanlou<sup>1</sup> [Coordinators Redux](http://khanlou.com/2015/10/coordinators-redux/)

-Similar to how UIViewControllers manage UIViews, Coordinators manage UIViewControllers, taking all of the driving logic (navigation) out of view controllers and moving that logic up one layer &emdash; to a __*Coordinator layer.*__
+Similar to how UIViewControllers manage UIViews, Coordinators manage UIViewControllers, taking all of the driving logic (navigation) out of view controllers and moving that logic up one layer &mdash; to a __*Coordinator layer.*__

 <!-- TODO: explain Application Coordinator pattern